Ben625e/Ben625e.github.io/index.md

 ![Test View](/docs/assets/images/CS320TestView.png)

 This shows one of the testing classes, the AppointmentServiceTest class.
-The testing classes make use of JUnit for executing the test scripts.<br><br><br>
+The testing classes make use of JUnit for executing the test scripts.<br>

 The artifact expands on a security project done in my CS program by adding read functionality to the locally stored data and adding JUnit test functions to accompany the newly created functions.
 The artifact uses an insertion method for gathering and sorting the data into an ArrayList for Java or more commonly known as a vector.
 The JUnit test is a positive test that inserts data and checks that the data is properly sorted when the read function is called.<br><br>